Junior SRE Interview Questions and Answers

 2. Explain SLIs, SLOs, and error budgets.

-Answer: These are core SRE concepts for measuring and managing reliability:
+Answer: These are core SRE concepts for measuring reliability from the user's point of view:

 SLI (Service Level Indicator):